RoganDawes/P4wnP1_aloa/README.md

 #### Typing speed

 By default P4wnP1 injects keystrokes as fast as possible.
-Depending on your goal, this could be a bit too much (think of detecting keystroke injection attacks based on typing speed).
+Depending on your goal, this could be a bit too much (think of counter measures which prevent keystroke injection based on behavior analysis of typing speed).
 HIDScript supports a command to change this behavior.

 `typingSpeed(delayMillis, jitterMillis)`

-The first argument is a delay in milliseconds, which is applied before each single keystroke.
+The first argument to the `typingSpeed` command represents a constant delay in milliseconds, which is applied between two keystrokes.
 The second argument is an additional jitter in milliseconds.
-A random delay between 0 milliseconds and jitter is applied additionally.
+It adds an additional random delay, which scales between 0 and the given jitter in milliseconds, to the static delay provided with the first argument.

-Let's try it to type slower:
+Let's try to use `typingSpeed` to slow down the typing:

 ```
 P4wnP1_cli hid run -c 'typingSpeed(100,0); type("Hello world")'
 ```

-Instead of a constant delay, try a random jitter:
+Next, instead of a constant delay, we try a random jitter:
 ```
 P4wnP1_cli hid run -c 'typingSpeed(0,500); type("Writing with random jitter up to 500 milliseconds")'
 ```